dorodere/komplett-normale-busliste/docs/database-concept.md

 The table `drive` contains the dates on which the bus drives at all.
 This is done in order to check if a registration in `registraton` can be valid at
 all: There is no point in registering to drive if the bus doesn't drive on that day.
-Since it's task is to just hold on which dates a registration is okay, it only consists out of two columns, `date` and `id`:
+Since it's task is to just hold on which dates a registration is okay and when its final registration opportunity is, it only consists out of three columns, date, id and deadline:

 ```text
 +--------------------------------------+